HSCI 131. Health and Society (3)

 HSCI 620.
 Seminar in Hospital Administration (3)

-Preparatory: Classified graduate status in Health Administration.
-Hospital organization; governance; relationship of administration to the medical staff; inpatient and outpatient services; professional staff organization; implications of changing MediCal and Medicare and private payer reimbursement; payer contracting; Title 22 and 24 requirements; licensing; make vs. buy decisions; community need and community benefit; differences and similarities between …
+Preparatory: Graduate status in the College of Health and Human Development.
+Hospital organization; governance; relationship of administration to the medical staff; inpatient and outpatient services; professional staff organization; implications of changing MediCal and Medicare and private payer reimbursement; payer contracting; Title 22 and 24 requirements; licensing; make vs. buy decisions; community need and community benefit; …

 HSCI 625.
 Integrative Seminar in Health Administration (3)